viniciusmuller/djanho/README.md

     ```bash
     hson -j file.json > file.json
     ```
-- Language-specific support is not so good, since most languages creates a lot of specific highlight groups, this program does not target them.
-Hopefully treesitter support will improve this.

 ## Contributing
 Feel free to open an issue or a pull request in order to fix bugs, improve